One-size-fits-all fits no one

 In one customer matter, there were around 600 physiotherapy invoices spanning six years, and our AI had no issue compiling everything into a clean Excel sheet in 15 minutes.
 That is a very different problem from simply keeping a high volume of smaller matters moving.

-These are not minor differences.
-They lead to different priorities, different buying decisions, and ultimately different software needs.
-As a software maker, it is our job to cater to these different needs.
+These differences lead to different priorities, buying decisions, and software needs.
+As a software maker, it is our job to cater to them.

 Modular options are possible

-This is why I do not think one-size-fits-all product makes sense in the age of AI.
+This is why I do not think one-size-fits-all product packaging makes sense in the age of AI.

-In some cases, the right answer is a more scoped-down version of the product at a lower price point, focused on the operational issues that matter most.
-In other cases, the right answer is a fuller deployment across multiple workflows.
+Some firms need a more scoped-down product at a lower price point, focused on the operational issues that matter most.
+Others need a fuller deployment across multiple workflows.

 This matters especially for AI software because, unlike traditional software, it can carry meaningful operating costs.
 Volume matters.
 Complexity matters.
 The right commercial model should reflect that.

-One consistent piece of feedback from current clients is that they value how responsive we are in customising the software to their needs.
-That includes workflow changes, scoping decisions, and firm-specific templates that preserve not just house style, but the secret sauce that makes their practice their own.
+One consistent piece of feedback from clients is that they value how responsive we are in customising the software to their needs.
+That includes workflow changes, scoping decisions, and firm-specific templates that preserve their house style and secret sauce.

 Put differently, we are putting the service back into Software-as-a-Service.